Jackson, Tennessee: Passenger trains in the 20th century

-Most passenger trains were discontinued by 1959.
-The Seminole ended service in 1969.
-The City of Miami was the last train stopping in the city, on April 30, 1971.

 Geography

 According to the United States Census Bureau, the city has a total area of 49.5 sqmi, all land.

 Climate

-According to the Köppen climate classification system, Jackson has a humid subtropical climate (Cfa), with hot, humid summers and cool winters.
+Jackson has a humid subtropical climate (Cfa) within the Köppen climate classification system, with hot, humid summers and cool winters.

 Demographics

-Jackson is the larger principal city of the Jackson-Humboldt CSA, a Combined Statistical Area that includes the Jackson metropolitan area (Chester and Madison counties) and the Humboldt micropolitan area (Gibson County), which had a combined population of 165,108 at the 2010 census.
+Jackson is the larger principal city of the Jackson-Humboldt CSA, a Combined Statistical Area that includes the Jackson metropolitan area (Chester and Madison counties) and the Humboldt micropolitan area (Gibson County), which had a combined population of 180,509 at the 2020 census.

 2020 census

-As of the 2020 United States census, there were 68,205 people, 25,925 households, and 16,075 families residing in the city.
+In the 2020 United States census, there were 68,205 people, 25,925 households, and 16,075 families residing in the city.